PaulHaeberli/Enlighten/README.md

 This image processing method is related to Homomorphic Image Processing but avoids the use of fft, etc.

 [wikipedia link](https://en.wikipedia.org/wiki/Homomorphic_filtering#Image_enhancement)

 [faadooengineers link](http://www.faadooengineers.com/online-study/post/ece/digital-image-processing/1123/homomorphic-filtering)

 This is used in my photo painting app for iOS called "PhotoViva"

-This uses https://github.com/nothings/stb to read, write and resize images.
+Uses https://github.com/nothings/stb to read, write and resize images.

 The image blurring is implemented by resizing an image to a small size and then resizing it big again.